Join us!

 • Use the form to tell us about yourself, your reasons for applying, and your skills and work experience which are relevant to the position you are applying for.

-• You will see that you are asked to upload a CV.
-It is essential that this CV is a PDF, that it is only one page (or two pages if applying for the manager post), and that it gives a clear account of your education, training and work history, including your highest level academic qualifications and grades, names of employers, nature of employment (eg full/part time, paid/voluntary), job titles and all start and end dates.
+• You are asked to upload a CV.
+It is essential that this CV meets the following criteria or we may disregard it: It must be a PDF file, and only one A4 page.
+It must give a clear account of your education, training and work history, including your highest level academic qualifications and grades, names of employers, nature of employment (eg full/part time, paid/voluntary), job titles and all start and end dates.
 In the online form you can refer to education, training and experience mentioned in the CV, and explain to us why it makes you suited to the role.

-• You will see that are also asked to provide contact details for two referees, at least one of whom was your manager or supervisor in a work context, and to confirm that they are aware of your application and expecting us to be in touch.
+• You are also asked to provide contact details for two referees, at least one of whom was your manager or supervisor in a work context (preferably both), and to confirm that they are aware of your application, expecting us to be in touch and able to reply to our questions by the deadline given (9th February).
+We cannot progress applications missing references.

 • When you submit the form your answers will be sent to us, and a copy to yourself.

 • We do not have time to chase for missing answers, referees, CVs etc, so please make sure your application is complete.
-Missing information may mean we cannot shortlist you.
+Missing information will mean we cannot shortlist you.

 After the application deadline of 31st January we will shortlist and then hold interviews, usually by Zoom, during February.
-We expect to be able to make all placement offers during the first half of March.
+We expect to be able to make the job offer by 1st March.
 If you will need to know sooner than that, please let us know.

 Thank you for your interest!
 We hope you will apply….